5 Things I Will Always Remember About Pittsburgh

 2. Steel.

 Steel is both a blessing and a curse to Pittsburgh.
-A unique combination of its geography and richness on mineral resources resulted in Pittsburgh once becoming an epicenter of the world's steel industry.
+A unique combination of its geography and richness of mineral resources resulted in Pittsburgh once becoming an epicentre of the world's steel industry.
 The steel from the city was used to build the Empire State Building, the Brooklyn Bridge, the Golden Gate Bridge and other famous landmarks.

 Before the engineers built canals and railroads in the 19th century, rivers were the interstate highways and enabled commerce.
-The Ohio river through the Mississippi river to the Gulf of Mexico gave an easy access to the rest of the country and the world.
-Quite often, ships built in Pittsburgh were destined to Europe as traveling downriver was quick and smooth.
+The Ohio River through the Mississippi River to the Gulf of Mexico gave easy access to the rest of the country and the world.
+Quite often, ships built in Pittsburgh were destined for Europe as travelling downriver was quick and smooth.

 When the railroads became a thing, Pittsburgh was ready to supply the highly requisite steel.